Introduction to web hosting

-Every website needs to be stored, or hosted, somewhere in the world.
-In the simplest sense, the Internet is a web of such servers, spanning the entire globe and continually communicating with one another.
-This guide will explain how to attach your website to that web.
+Every website needs to be hosted on a server somewhere in the world.
+In the simplest sense, the Internet is a network of such servers, spanning the entire globe and communicating with one another.
+In this introductory guide to web hosting and servers we will cover:

 In 1990, Tim Berners-Lee proposed to build a HyperText, which would be called the “WorldWideWeb”.
 Essentially, this would be a “web” of “hypertext documents”, or HTML pages, viewable via a browser.
 HTTP was already well into development at this point, and soon after, in 1991, the first webpage was created.
 The eponymous World Wide Web became first publicly available on August 6th 1991.

 In those early days, websites were but shadows of their modern offering.
 The first websites were written in plain HTML, and often included nothing more than text and basic color-coded backgrounds.
 After all, it wasn’t until 1995 that the percentage of world Internet users first reached 1%.
 In 1991, though publicly available, it was still transitioning through an experimentation phase – as early adopters began to realize what the Internet might become.